 Now that we know there was a spike in CPU usage for one of the hosts of the

 warehouse service, we can use Change Intelligence to find what caused it.
-Change Intelligence compares your system’s performance based on trace data before and during the alert and correlates those changes to the metric deviation that triggered the alert.
+Change Intelligence compares your system’s performance based on span data before and during the alert and correlates those changes to the metric deviation that triggered the alert.

 Start Change Intelligence

-Once the comparison time windows are set, Change Intelligence compares the performance of Key Operations on the service that sent the metrics, looking for changes in latency, operation rate, and error rate during the deviation.
+Change Intelligence compares the performance of Key Operations on the service that sent the metrics, looking for changes in latency, operation rate, and error rate during the deviation.
 The operations with the biggest change between the two time windows are shown.
 In this case, the

 In this case, the

-iOS service from ProWool generated many of the traces that experienced regressions in performance during the metric deviation time period.
+iOS service generated many of the traces that experienced regressions in performance during the metric deviation time period.
 Now that Change Intelligence has narrowed down our investigation, we can look at traces to understand why.

-Clicking on one shows us that there was an issue writing to the database from the cache.
+The trace viwe shows us that there was an issue writing to the database from the cache.
 In this trace, the customer ProWool sent 2,000 requests to update the catalog and it overwhelmed the

 database-update operations, which in turn, caused the increase in CPU utilization.

 - Change Intelligence compares performance of Key Operations on the service that sent the metric to find changes in performance between the baseline and deviation time windows.